CodeScop/Oge-Mai-Field-Guide/nano/allfoomnanoresources.md

 - **Sources:**
   - ForMeet Battles: Kai (150 words for 0-1), Ridan (450 words for 1-2), Rudakai (1400 words, 1 Leaf Boots, and 10 Leaves for 1-2)
-  - DesMeet Battles: DesMeet Battles: Grult (400 words for 2), Bevrex (300 words for 1-2), Zera (550 words for 0-1)
+  - DesMeet Battles: DesMeet Battles: Grult (400 words for 2), Bevrex (300 words for 1-2), Torkan (450 words for 1), Zera (550 words for 0-1)
 - **Sell:** 2 Coins (don't sell unless you have >500)
 - **Used for:** outside game